 Cellist Edward Arron has garnered recognition worldwide for his elegant musicianship, impassioned performances, and creative programming.

 Edward Arron began playing the cello at age seven in Cincinnati and continued his studies in New York with Peter Wiley.
 He is a graduate of the Juilliard School, where he was a student of Harvey Shapiro.
-Mr. Arron joined the faculty at University of Massachusetts Amherst in 2016, and has served on the faculty of New York University since 2009.
+In 2016, Mr. Arron joined the faculty at University of Massachusetts, Amherst after having served on the faculty of New York University from 2009 to 2016.